-- 3.4.1 The Council's Anti-Fraud and Corruption Policy is consistent with Financial Regulations and has been communicated to all staff. - 3.4.2 A corporate complaints procedure and whistle-blowing policy are maintained and kept under review, providing an opportunity for members of the public and staff to raise issues when they believe that appropriate standards have not been met.
+- 3.4.1 The Council's Anti-Fraud and Corruption Policy is consistent with Financial Regulations and has been communicated to all staff.
+A programme of anti-fraud training commenced in 2016/17 and is ongoing. - 3.4.2 A corporate complaints procedure and whistle-blowing policy are maintained and kept under review, providing an opportunity for members of the public and staff to raise issues when they believe that appropriate standards have not been met.
 An annual report analysing complaints received and their resolution is presented to Corporate Management Team and to the Executive. - 3.4.3 The Council takes information security very seriously.
 The Information Management Group consists of senior officers and ensures that the Council has in place a co-ordinated and coherent framework for managing information.
-During 2014/15 it continued to implement the Information Management Strategy, monitor information security incidents that occurred, communicate policies to staff and provide training.
-During the year, internal audit carried out a further review of information security arrangements in schools.
+During 2016/17 it continued to implement the Information Management Strategy, monitor information security incidents that occurred, communicate policies to staff and provide training.
+The Council is in the processes of adopting the government's security classification scheme and is undertaking a gap analysis to ensure compliance with the General Data Protection Regulation which will have legal effect from May 2018.